psnider/obsolete-people-service/README.md

 - [x] has a simple web UI using Angular2
 - [x] Uses npm scripts for (automated) building and testing.
 *We used to use gulp, but it added a level of indirection, and still required much more work than the npm scripts that we use now.*
-- [x] Uses the seneca micro-service framework on the server.
+- [x] Uses the express micro-service framework on the server.
-*seneca* separates the business logic from databases and transports,
 - [x] has a [mobile-app in NativeScript](https://github.com/psnider/people-mobile) for Android and iOS
 - [ ] stores its data in mongodb.
 *mongodb* is schema-less, and easy for development.